Day 14: Ballenas y Piedra

 Tomorrow I will wake, and the whales will be farther north.
 The sea lions will be somewhere else in the sea.
 The volcanic stone will still be there, still cooling, still becoming whatever it is becoming over timescales I cannot comprehend.
 And I will still be here, still learning what it means to be small and temporary and witness to things larger and older and more indifferent than I am.

 But I will carry today.
 The sound of whale breath.
 The texture of volcanic stone under my hand.
 The sight of the sea lions.
-The recognition that my body still remembers how to cry in response to beauty, still registers awe even after months of numbness, still has capacity for the kind of witness that feels like prayer even when you do not believe in anything to pray to.
+The recognition that my body still remembers how to cry in response to beauty, still registers awe even after months of numbness, still has capacity for the kind of witness that feels like prayer even when belief in anything to pray to has left you.

 Rock Formations